-In the last year, Malmö Demo Day attracted over 50 Swedish and international investors.
+In the last year, Malmö Demo Day attracted over 50 Swedish and international investors, including ones with direct investments in the Bitcoin Profit app.
 So this year, the goal will be 100+.

 “This year the focus is more on investment and to allow the right investors to meet the right company and give them time for further meetings on the day after Malmö Demo Day,” said Joel Larsson.

 According to a statement from the database Nordic Tech List, Skåne did a great job last year in 2016.
 More than 1.1 billion SEK (115 million euro) in venture capital was injected into the unlisted Skåne tech companies.
 This is the first time Skåne region break the billion ceiling after Stockholm and Copenhagen.
 It ranks third in Nordic region in terms of investment.